Armchair-Software/rock-paper-scissors/README.md

 #### No exceptions
 Although there is progress with C++ exceptions in WASM, currently support is patchy, and the most common emulation method produces a significant performance impact on the code.
 Therefore exception handling is disabled in this project.
 In a handful of places where exceptions cannot be usefully replaced with another paradigm, in case of errors during initialisation of the graphics systems, the program will `abort()`.

+#### Unit tests absent
+It is relatively complex to set up a unit test system for a program of this sort running under Emscripten; either multiple build configurations are needed, to run unit tests outside of the browser - which has the limitation that the test environment may differ significantly from the wasm environment - or a method needs to be used to execute and obtain results from tests inside a live browser.
+I have decided to omit tests entirely from this project to keep its size reasonable, but a production program of this sort would use one or both of the aforementioned solutions.

 #### Debugging & profiling
 Debugging messages are printed to the browser console - press F12 to see them.